-APPEL (Affiliation for Pharmacy Practice Experiential Learning) was formed in 2015 by a consortium of the UCC and the RCSI School of Pharmacy and Biomolecular Sciences, and the TCD School of Pharmacy and Pharmaceutical Sciences.
+APPEL (Affiliation for Pharmacy Practice Experiential Learning) was formed in 2015 by a consortium of the UCC School of Pharmacy, the RCSI School of Pharmacy and Biomolecular Sciences and the Trinity School of Pharmacy and Pharmaceutical Sciences.
 It was established to streamline the management of the common experiential learning placements of all three integrated pharmacy programmes in Ireland.
-It is overseen by the APPEL Board, consisting of the three Heads of the Schools of Pharmacy in UCC, RCSI and TCD.
+It is overseen by the APPEL Board, consisting of the three Heads of the Schools of Pharmacy in UCC, RCSI and Trinity.

-The APPEL team consists of Practice Educators based within the three Schools of Pharmacy, and APPEL office, led by the Director/National Coordinator of APPEL.
+The APPEL team consists of Practice Educators based within the three Schools of Pharmacy and the APPEL office, led by the Director/National Coordinator of APPEL.
 The team is available to support both Trainers and students throughout their practice placements.